akaliutau/livability-score/README.md

 from a security perspective due to increased attack surface.

 To mitigate this problem, we can propose to use the groups of SAs, partitioned geographically or by other criteria.
-Scripts which uses SAs should be implemented with option to download a new SA key if the old one got revoked (key rotation design principle)
+Scripts which use SAs should be implemented with option to download a new SA key if the old one got revoked (key rotation design principle)

 ## Getting started